-Understanding “Bubble Bias”
+Understanding “Bubble Bias.”

-We explain how experince and social interactions shape our frame of reference and create ideological bubbles, and how this creates confirmation bias and “bubble filters” that reinforce these bubbles.
+We explain how experience and social interactions shape our frame of reference and create ideological bubbles (filter bubbles), and how this creates confirmation bias and “bubble filters” that reinforce these bubbles.

-First some definitions related to these social science terms:
+First, some definitions related to these social science terms:

 - Frame of Reference: Our cognitive frame through which we view our external environment and internal reality in general.
 Our perspective AKA our world view.